MAIKE HANSEN, PHD

 With a background in biophysics and biochemistry, I have a long-standing interest in gene expression kinetics and circuit design in diverse systems, ranging from bacteria and viruses to mammalian cells.
 Before coming to the Netherlands, I worked in the bay area science "bubble" in sunny California, where I developed a passion for hiking and photography.

-If you are interested in joining our lab, see the openings section.
+If you are interested in joining our team, see the openings section.

 Óscar García Blay, MSc